 Make Consistent Decisions

 Being consistent in your decision-making is extremely important if you want to avoid liability.
 If you only ask people of a specific ethnicity for credit checks, but dont require credit checks for people of another ethnicity, that inconsistent behavior will undo any claim to making a legitimate business decision.
-The same goes with accepting late rent, charging security deposits, etc. Charging one group a higher security deposit is just as discriminatory as refusing to rent to the same group.
+The same goes with accepting late rent, charging security deposits, etc. Charging one group a higher security deposit is just as discriminatory as refusing to rent to the same group and can expose you to a fair housing lawsuit.

 Train Staff on Fair Housing Laws